 \subsubsection{Passage Selection}

-The source passages are from SQuAD.
-We also experiment with using passages external to SQuAD, but also sourced from Wikipedia.
+The text passages we use are sourced from SQuAD (further details can be found in Appendix~\ref{appendix:passage_selection}).
+We also experiment with using passages external to SQuAD, which are also sourced from Wikipedia.
 To preserve evaluation integrity, we analyse the 8-gram overlap of all external passages to the evaluation datasets, after normalisation to lower-cased alphanumeric words with a single space delimiter~\cite{radford2019language}.
-We find that just 0.3\% of external passages have any overlap, and filter these out.
+We find that just 0.3\% of the external passages have any overlap with the evaluation sets, and filter these out.